Notes/Alerts – the Basics

 If you make good notetaking a part of your everyday loan servicing operation, you'll have two long-term benefits when you look back.

 - Compliance: When something goes wrong, you're going to want to look back and see what happened.
-System notes, loan alerts, and webhooks are all great for this, offering an automatic audit trail of what's happened on the loan and what's been communicated to your middleware.
+System notes, loan alerts, and webhooks are all great for this, offering an automatic audit trail of what's happened on the loan and what's been communicated to your custom application.

 - Data Analytics: If your notes are standardized, you'll be able to compare across accounts or agents to see how effective your servicing and collections efforts are.